fbpx

 6. Calendula

-Calendula is a beautiful, easy-to-grow flower that will add bright color to any garden.
+Calendula is a beautiful, easy-to-grow flower that will add bright color to the garden.
 This hardy annual grows in full sun or partial shade and blooms from late spring through fall.
 Calendula has daisy-like flowers with yellow centers surrounded by petals of orange, yellow, or white.
-The plant can reach up to two feet tall and wide and makes an excellent addition to beds, borders, containers, and window boxes.

 Calendula is low maintenance.
 It requires minimal care once established in the garden.
 It prefers well-drained soil but can tolerate some drought conditions as long as there’s adequate moisture during its growing season.
 Deadheading spent flowers will encourage more blooms throughout the summer months while regular watering will help keep plants looking their best all season long.